autofac/Documentation/docs/advanced/pipelines.rst

 An individual resolve request actually ends up invoking two different pipelines.
 The Service Pipeline, and the Registration Pipeline.

-Each service has its own Service Pipeline, and each registration has its own Registration Pipeline.
+Each :doc:`service <../glossary>` has its own Service Pipeline, and each :doc:`registration <../glossary>` has its own Registration Pipeline.

 Lets take a look at the 'default' execution pipeline for a typical service: